Information

 Visits deemed urgent by our medical staff will be worked on as fast as possible.

 New and established office visits are covered at the Campus Health Offices for students who paid the Primary Care Health Fee (PCHF) or the HSC Health Professional Fee.
-Office visits are also covered for students enrolled in the University sponsored Student Health Insurance Plan.
+Office visits are also covered for students enrolled in the University-sponsored Student Health Insurance Plan.
 Otherwise, office visits are billed according to your insurance plan.
 Campus Health files claims with most insurance companies, including Medicare and Tricare.
 Copays may be due at each appointment.
-Uninsured students who did not pay the PCHF will be responsible for any charges.

 Campus Health Services accepts checks, money orders, VISA, Mastercard, American Express, Discover, and Diners Club for payments.
 We DO NOT accept cash.
 You may make payments at either Campus Health Services location.

 Based on your insurance company, you may have to pay copays or deductibles.
-Students who purchased the Student Insurance plan or paid the PCHF may not owe anything at checkout but could have charges billed to their insurance carrier.
-Uninsured students will be charged for services performed at Campus Health that are not included in the PCHF.
+Students who purchased the Student Insurance plan or paid the Primary Campus Health Fee may not owe anything at checkout, but could have charges billed to their insurance carrier.
+Uninsured students will be charged for services provided at Campus Health that are not covered by the Primary Campus Health Fee.

 Campus Health accepts and files claims with most insurance companies including Medicare and Tricare.
 Based on your insurance plan, you may be responsible for copays or treatment charges at the time of service.